 - Let’s Investigate!
-These sections are the last one or two pages at the end of the Pupils’ Books where the focus is on open-ended problems.
+These sections are the last one or two pages at the end of the Pupils’ Books ( for third to sixth classes) where the focus is on open-ended problems.
 Some of these are “big” enough to fill a whole lesson, others might become additions to a lesson or be combined to become a lesson.
-The children could also select which particular investigation(s) they’d like to explore either a whole class or with individual groups selecting different investigations, with results to to be communicated back to whole class when complete.
+The children could also select which particular investigation(s) they’d like to explore, either as a whole class or with individual groups selecting different investigations, with results to be communicated/presented back to whole class when complete.

-- Early Finishers Photocopiables: These can be found in your TRB and can also be a great way to help deepen the children’s understanding of a topic covered earlier in the year.
+- Early Finishers Photocopiables: These can be found in your Teachers Resource Book (TRB) and can also be a great way to help deepen the children’s understanding of a topic covered earlier in the year.
 For 3rd to 6th classes, problem solving is also an integral part of these activities.
 In the TRBs for Junior Infants to 2nd classes, there are both Early Finishers photocopiables and dedicated problem-solving activities.

 - Maths Around Us: If your class has access to recording devices, why not challenge them to make their own Maths Around Us video based on maths content they covered this year.
-Watch some of the OM Maths Around Us videos on www.edcolearning.ie for inspiration.
+Watch some of the Operation Maths Maths Around Us videos on www.edcolearning.ie for inspiration.

 - Change their attitude to maths generally: Most people have this belief that there is such a thing as a maths brain, a belief which Jo Boaler, among others, strongly challenges.
-In conjunction with her youcubed team at Stanford University, in 2015 they put together resources, videos etc for a Week of Inspirational Maths and followed that up with a Week of Inspirational Maths 2 in 2016, the latter of which has lessons and activities aimed at infants to 6th, as well as second level.
-Click on the link for an overview of the activities in Week of Inspirational Math 2, which also includes links to all the required resources.
+In conjunction with her youcubed team at Stanford University, in 2015 they put together resources, videos etc for a Week of Inspirational Maths.
+Since then their catalogue of resources has grown and includes videos, resources and tasks.
+There is enough here to keep a class going for an entire month!

 - Take time to problem-solve: often, during the school year, time is at a premium, yet Dan Finkel argues in this TEDx Talk that “allowing children time to struggle” is one of the Five Principles of Extraordinary Math Teaching.
 So after watching this video, why not present the images he uses to a 5th or 6th class and give them time to “notice and wonder”.
 The children could use sentence/questions stems like “I notice that…” and ” I wonder why/how/what ….” to get them thinking and discussing.
 Read on here for more sources of deep and rich problems.